Chris Buck: Life and career

 A native of Wichita, Kansas, Buck was inspired to explore animation by the first film he ever saw in a movie theatre as a child: Pinocchio (1940).
 His family eventually moved to Placentia, California, where he graduated from El Dorado High School.

 Buck studied character animation for two years at CalArts, where he also taught from 1988 to 1993.
 At CalArts, Buck became friends with both John Lasseter and Michael Giaimo.
 He began his career as an animator with Disney in 1978.

 Besides his work as a co-director on Tarzan, Buck's other credits at Disney also include the 1995 animated feature Pocahontas, where he oversaw the animation of three central characters: Percy, Grandmother Willow, and Wiggins.
 Buck also helped design characters for the 1989 animated feature The Little Mermaid, performed experimental animation for The Rescuers Down Under (1990) and Who Framed Roger Rabbit (1988), and was an animator on The Fox and the Hound (1981) and The Black Cauldron (1985).

-Buck helped develop several films at Hyperion Pictures and served as a directing animator on the feature Bébé's Kids.
+Buck helped develop several films at Hyperion Pictures and served as a directing animator on the feature Bebe's Kids.
 He storyboarded Tim Burton's live-action featurette Frankenweenie (1984) and worked with Burton again as directing animator on the Brad Bird-directed Family Dog episode of Steven Spielberg's Amazing Stories and as director of the subsequent primetime animated series.

-Buck's credits include a number of animated commercials (including some with the Keebler Elves) for such Los Angeles-based production entities as FilmFair, Kurtz & Friends, and Duck Soup.
+Buck's credits include a number of animated commercials (including some with the Keebler Elves) for such Los Angeles–based production entities as FilmFair, Kurtz & Friends, and Duck Soup.

 Buck went on to co-direct Surf's Up at Sony Pictures Animation, which was released in June 2007.

 In 2008, Buck's old friend Lasseter, by then Disney Animation's chief creative officer, persuaded him to come back to Disney from Sony.
 Around September 2008, Buck pitched three ideas to Lasseter, one of which was a fairytale musical version of The Snow Queen; Lasseter liked the idea and authorized Buck to proceed with development.
 After it was put on hold during 2010, the film was officially announced in December 2011 under the title Frozen, with a release date of November 27, 2013.
 In turn, Buck persuaded Giaimo to come back to Disney to serve as the film's art director, for which Giaimo would go on to win the Annie Award for Best Production Design in an Animated Feature Production.

 In September 2014, it was announced that Buck and Lee would co-direct a short film based on the Frozen characters called Frozen Fever.
 It was released in March 2015, alongside Cinderella.

 On March 12, 2015, Disney announced that Buck and Lee would co-direct Frozen II, the sequel to Frozen.
 It was released in November 2019.

-As of September 2022 Buck is directing Wish, scheduled for release in November 2023.
+Buck directed Wish, which was released in November 2023.